monome-community/norns-community/README.md

 8. ./assets/images/dust.png
 ```

-[archived screenshots](https://github.com/monome-community/norns-community/tree/main/archive/screenshots) were archived from the original https://norns.community wiki.js site on february 5, 2023. one of our goals is to completely retire this step and push the responsibility of hosting script cover images to the authors.
+in february 2023 we [archived the screenshots](https://github.com/monome-community/norns-community/tree/main/archive/screenshots) from norns.community v1.0.

+one of the goals with this v2.0 rebuild is to completely push the responsibility of hosting script documentation and cover images to the authors.

-in practice, this means script can simply add a screenshot their repos at any of the following locations:
+in practice, this means scripts can simply add a screenshot their repos at any of the following locations:

 ```txt
 ./doc/cover.png